Translation and Language Industry Observations

 3. Lack of Verification: Legitimate companies like GTS will have a thorough verification process.
 If the supposed representative is rushing you to start work without proper vetting, be wary.
 GTS will always provide a PO once the assignment is approved.

 4. Payment Terms: Be cautious if the payment terms are unusual or if they ask for personal financial information upfront.
+If a company asks you to wire funds for account verification, it is scam.
+NEVER wire a translation company or agency any money under any circumstances.

 5. Check Contact Information: Verify the contact information provided.
 Scammers often use fake email addresses or phone numbers that do not match the official contact details of GTS.